jacksonbenete/chainmail-houserules/Ad astra per aspera/README.md

 ## Alignment

-Being a Sith, Jedi or other Faction is a matter of alignment (Law, Neutral, Chaos) and Charater Background.
+Being a Sith, Jedi or other Faction is a matter of alignment (Law, Neutral, Chaos) and Character Background.

 The player character don't have to be part of any Faction or political view, but he might get caught into factions struggle causing them problems anyways.